bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 5. Take a look at the temporary files directory to spot the trained grammar.
 Use the ;-command for that.
 The trained grammar has the prefix p2on-sov and the suffix .src

-6. Use z-command to load that grammar for anaysis and ranking:
+6. Use z-command to load that grammar for analysis and ranking:

     z filename